AlexanderStroer/Cybersecurity-Homelab/attacks/activedirectory/LLMNR Poisoning/READme.md

   </ul>
 </ol>

-<p>By implementing these measures, you can significantly reduce the attack surface and strengthen your defenses against SMB Relay Attacks.</p>
+<p>By implementing these measures, you can significantly reduce the attack surface and strengthen your defenses against SMB Relay Attacks.
+But if your organization needs to keep LLMNR / NTB-NS enabled, ensure network access control by enforcing registered MAC Addresses only and ensuring passwords with lengths over 14 characters.</p>

 <h2>Attack</h2>